cloudevents/spec/spec.md

   which will be used by a serverless platform to correlate this event with other types of events associated with the same application workflow instance.
-When adding a new key-value pair, care should be taken to use a name that is descriptive enough and not overlapping with the other keys.
+When adding a new key-value pair, care SHOULD be taken to use a name that is descriptive enough and not overlapping with the other keys.
 The extensions.md document contains some possible attributes that could be used as the keys, but producers are free to define their own.
 * Constraints:
   * OPTIONAL
   * If present, MUST contain at least one entry
 * Examples:
 ``` JSON